The benefit of white noise and sleep trainers for babies - What is it and why does it work?

 by Milk Bar on May 08 2025

 A good night's sleep is worth its weight in gold – for your baby and for you as a parent.
-But what if your little one has trouble falling asleep or wakes up frequently during the night?
-Fortunately, there are tools that can help you establish a healthy sleep routine.
-In this blog, you will discover the benefits of white noise and sleep trainers , and how they help your baby (and you!) get more rest.
+But what if your little one has trouble falling asleep or wakes up often during the night?
+Fortunately, there are tools that can help you build a healthy sleep routine.
+In this blog you'll discover the benefits of white noise and sleep trainers, and how they help your baby (and you!) get more rest.

 What is white noise and why does it work?

-White noise is a constant, soft sound that plays all audible frequencies at once – like the hum of a fan, the rustling of the sea, or rain on a roof.
-For babies, this sound is soothing for several reasons:
+White noise is a constant, gentle sound that plays all audible frequencies at once – like the hum of a fan, the roar of the sea, or rain on a roof.
+For babies this sound is soothing for several reasons:

-• Theboots the sounds your baby heard in the womb , such as blood circulation or the rhythm of your heartbeat – that feels familiar and safe.
+• It replicates the sounds your baby heard in the womb, like blood flow or the rhythm of your heartbeat – that feels familiar and safe.

-• It helps babies tofall asleep faster and sleeping longer , because their brain is less distracted by environmental sounds.
+• It helps babies to fall asleep faster and sleep for longer stretches, because their brain is less distracted by ambient sounds.

-💡 There are white noise machines specifically for babies, often combined with a night light or soothing music.
+💡 There are white noise devices made especially for babies, often combined with a nightlight or calming music, such as the moonie

 What is a sleep trainer?

-A sleep trainer is a tool that helps babies and toddlers to day and night to learn to distinguishOften this is done with the help of a light, colors, sounds, or figures that indicate when it is time to sleep or get up.
+A sleep trainer is a tool that helps babies and toddlers learn to tell day from night.
+This is often done using a light, colors, sounds or figurines that indicate when it's time to sleep or get up.

-Especially for children who wake up early or have trouble staying asleep, a sleep trainer can provide a clear visual routine.
+Especially for children who wake up early or have trouble sleeping through the night, a sleep trainer can provide a clear visual routine.

 For example:

-• Blue light = night → just a little more sleep
+• Blue light = night → keep sleeping a little longer

 • Green light = morning → it's okay to get up

-Children learn this way structure and rhythm , without you as a parent having to constantly explain why it is not morning yet.
+This way children learn structure and routine, without you as a parent having to constantly explain why it's not morning yet.

 How do you combine white noise and a sleep trainer?

 White noise is ideal from birth to calm your baby and mask environmental sounds.
-A sleep trainer is often only useful later – from around 18 months – when your child is able to understand visual signals.
+A sleep trainer is often useful later – from about 18 months – when your child can understand visual signals.

 Together they can form a powerful duo: